Frequently Asked Questions

 - SCPTA Awards Program--recognition to local units for outstanding programs, membership campaigns, legislative advocacy, parent and volunteer programs as well as recognition for outstanding principal, volunteer, and teacher of the year.

 All PTA local units must meet the following requirements to remain in good standing with the South Carolina PTA and the National PTA.
-Units that lose this designation are ineligible to receive PTA benefits and awards and risk the discontinuation of their 501.c(3) federal tax-exempt status.
+A local unit must annually:

-- Adhere to the purposes and policies of the National PTA and SCPTA.
+- Adhere to the purposes and principles of PTA outlined in Articles II and III of the SCPTA and local unit bylaws;

 Does a PTA ever lose its identity?